 CLO1: The student would be able to interpret the concept of industrial IoT.

-CLO2: Skilled to design IoT application using the communication protocols CLO3: The student would be able to highlight the key attributes of industry 4.0
+CLO2: Skilled to design IoT application using the communication protocols characteristics as an entrepreneur.

+CLO3: The student would be able to highlight the key attributes of industry 4.0 and its